 CBD vs. CBG: How Does CBG Differ from Other Cannabinoids?

 Unlike other cannabinoids, CBG is not found as abundantly in the Cannabis plant.
 Unlike THC, CBG is a non-psychoactive compound, so like CBD, it won’t get you high.
-Also like CBD, CBG appears to interact with the same cannabinoid receptors in your body, which may have potential relevance for its pharmaceutical uses and researchers are looking at a number of possible and promising applications.
+Also like CBD, CBG appears to interact with the same cannabinoid receptors in your body, which may have potential relevance for its pharmaceutical uses and researchers are looking at a number of possible applications.

 The Potential Benefits of CBG

 In an interview with Project CBD, Dr. Ethan Russo, a neurologist and researcher in the cannabis field, says that CBG may have a number of uses and benefits and has “great potential.”
-While full human trials have yet to be completed for CBG, many promising studies are beginning to uncover its benefits.
+While full human trials have yet to be completed for CBG, many promising studies are beginning to uncover its uses.
 You can explore these fuller spectrum products for yourself in either capsule or tincture.

 - Cannabigerol Action at Cannabinoid CB1 and CB2 Receptors and at CB1–CB2 Heteroreceptor Complexes.
 Front Pharmacol